Nennyy/Nennyy/README.md

 ## Hi there 👋
-I'm Nnenna Nwanaforo
+I'm Maryann Nnenna Nwanaforo

-I’m a Data Analyst who has led high-impact projects, launched data-backed campaigns and products, and consistently improved ROI.
-I'm obsessed with transforming underperforming strategies into growth engines, Skilled in extracting, cleaning and turning data into actionable insights that support business decision.
+I’m a Data Scientist who has led high-impact projects, launched data-backed campaigns and products, and consistently improved ROI.
+I'm obsessed with transforming underperforming strategies into growth engines.
+Skilled in extracting, cleaning, and turning data into actionable insights that support business decisions.
 Currently improving my Python proficiency.
 I have practical experience in Excel, SQL, SAS, and Power BI for data analysis, visualization, and reporting.
 Proficient in collaborating with teams to complete data-driven projects and streamline processes.
 Passionate about solving problems and seeking opportunities to grow in a dynamic entry-level data analyst role.

-### 🔭 I am currecntly working on
+### 🔭 I am currently working on
-- Improving my skills in SQL, PowerBI, and Python
+- Improving my skills in SQL, Power BI, and Python
 - Building projects that solve real-world problems

 ### 🌱 I’m currently learning